FergM/crypto/README.md

 ### Non-Stable Coins
 ##### Equity
 The idea here is to sell coins as a form of equity.
-As such they would be non-stable It offers one more possibility for raising funds.
+As such they would be non-stable.
+It offers one more possibility for raising funds.

 Crowd Funding:
 * Initial coin offerings are sort of crowd funding